-To be admitted into our M.S. and Ph.D. graduate programs, you will need to identify a professor in your area of interest who is willing to serve as your Major Advisor.
+To be admitted into the Department of Biology's thesis-based M.S. and Ph.D. graduate programs, you will need to, firstly, identify a professor in your area of interest who is willing to serve as your Major Advisor.
 It is your responsibility to make initial contact with prospective Major Advisors.
 A faculty member who agrees to serve as your Major Advisor must verify this commitment in writing to the departmental Graduate Student Selection Committee before your completed application is evaluated, or else you will not be admitted.

-Apply directly to the Graduate School for admission to Texas Tech University as a graduate student.
-Briefly, this includes submission of official transcripts for all previous college-level study, official GRE score reports, a resume/CV, a list of potential graduate advisors, and a statement of your academic and research goals.
+Briefly, this includes submission of official transcripts for all previous college-level study, a resume/CV, a list of potential graduate advisors, and a statement of your academic and research goals.
 International students must also submit official TOEFL scores and a bank statement that indicates sufficient funds to cover the student's education and living expenses.
-Submit these application materials directly to the Graduate School
+Submit these application materials directly to the Graduate School through the application portal.

 Your application will be evaluated by using a combination of the following four criteria:

-- Names of three referees who will submit letters of recommendation.
+- Letters of recommendation from three referees.
 You should choose referees who are able to comment on your potential for success in graduate courses and research.

-For international applicants and domestic applicants who wish to be considered for any scholarships or fellowships offered through the Graduate School, application deadlines are January 15 for admission in the next Summer/Fall Semester and June 15 for admission in the next Spring Semester.
-The application deadlines for domestic students who are not interested in being considered for scholarships or fellowships are March 1 for the next Summer/Fall Semester and October 1 for the next Spring Semester.
-The application must include all of the materials required by the Graduate School and the Department (described above) before we can consider it.
-To inquire about the status of your application, you may telephone the Graduate Secretary at (806) 742-2715 or send an e-mail message to email@example.com.
+For applicants to thesis/dissertation-based programs who wish to be considered for any scholarships or fellowships offered through the Graduate School, application submission target dates are December 1 for admission in the next Fall Semester (applications will not be accepted after January 1).
+The Department of Biological Sciences (DBS) is no longer considering thesis/dissertation-based program applications for Spring semester entry.
+Applications to non-thesis programs will be reviewed on a rolling basis for spring/summer/fall entry.
+However, applicants should contact the department before applying for non-thesis programs to make sure applications are still being considered.
+Applications to all programs must include all of the materials required by the Graduate School and the Department (described above) before it can be considered.
+To inquire about the status of your application, you may telephone the Graduate Secretary at (806) 834-2294 or send an e-mail message to email@example.com.

 The Graduate School and the Department provide fellowships or scholarships awarded on a competitive basis.
 More information can be found at the Graduate Fellowship and Scholarships page.

 Teaching assistantships are awarded on a competitive basis from the Department of Biological Sciences.
-Offers are not made until after admission into the graduate program.
-All international students for whom English is a second language are required by the State of Texas to attend an English language workshop that is held on campus in July.
+Offers are not made until after the admission decision has been made by the Graduate program.
+All international students who want to be considered for teaching assistantships are required by the State of Texas to attend a virtual English language workshop conducted by Texas Tech's Modern Lanaguages Department in July.
 You must pass an evaluation of ability to speak English before you can teach at any Texas university.
-Unfortunately, no other scholarship opportunities are available from the Department at this time.

 Individual faculty members may be able to offer research assistantships based on the extent of their current research funding.
 Contact your prospective Major Advisor to inquire about this possibility.

-During your first semester in the graduate program, you will select the members of your Advisory Committee.
-The Advisory Committee (chaired by your Major Advisor) will meet with you regularly to advise and assist you toward the completion of your degree.
+For all Degrees: During your first semester in the graduate program, you will select the members of your Advisory Committee.
+The Advisory Committee (chaired by your Major Advisor for research based degrees, and the program coordinator for non-thesis options) will meet with you regularly to advise and assist you toward the completion of your degree.
 The Committee will individually tailor the course plan to your academic background, research interests, and career goals.

 Intradepartmental organization for research is centered around the areas of animal physiology and biomedical science, ecology, evolutionary biology, microbiology, plant physiology and biotechnology, and quantitative biology.
 In addition to these departmental research groups, there are several university-wide research centers, institutes, and associated Federal research laboratories that promote and facilitate collaborative research.
 These include: